The Human Factor of Cybersecurity

 A year that saw an explosion of ransomware, a new breed of SMS attacks, and where legitimate cloud services became a hotbed for criminal activity.
 We detail all these developments, as well as prevention strategies, in our new report: The Human Factor 2022.

 - The ways attackers are targeting your people.

 - The harm caused when privileged access is compromised.

-- Why a people-centric cyber defence is essential.
+- Why a people-centric cyber defense is essential.

 Report Highlight: Quantifying Vulnerability

-The easiest way to quantify vulnerability without putting your organisation at risk is to test employee responses to simulated threats.
-Data collected last year from our phishing simulation tool showed a failure rate range of between 4%–20% depending on the type of attack being tested.
+The easiest way to quantify vulnerability without putting your organization at risk is to test employee responses to simulated threats.
+Data collected last year from our phishing simulation tool showed a failure rate range of between 4-20% depending on the type of attack being tested.

 Report Highlight: Malware Who’s Who

-Report Highlight: High-privilege users disproportionately targeted in attacks
+Report Highlight: High-privilege users disproportionately targeted in cyber-attacks

-One thing that immediately stands out in the leaked chats is Conti’s organisational structure.
+One thing immediately stands out in the leaked chats is Conti’s organizational structure.
 The group operates like an ordinary business, with salaried employees, vacation allowances and a human resources department.